 Cotswolds AONB Management Plan 2018-2023 Cotswolds Conservation Board Business Planning 2018-21 Detailed Operational Planning Reporting

 Vision and Outcomes Communications

 describing the Strategy 2017-20

 desirable character (separate document

 and condition of with targets included

 the AONB in the Work

 Programme)

 Issues effecting the Developmental

 AONB and Policies Objectives

 to guide decisions and Concise description of

 actions in order to what the Board

 address these issues. intends to achieve

-Summary Work Detailed Work Work Programme
+Company Manual Datailed Mende Maril December

-Programme Programme Reporting
+Summary Work Detailed Work Work Programme Reporting

-What we will do - a Specific Measurable Progress reviewed
+Programme What we will do - a Programme Specific Measurable Progress reviewed

 concise description of Achievable Realistic quarterly against the

 the Board's actions and Timed targets first year's SMART

-summarised under and milestones for the Board's actions targets and
+summarised under and milestones for targets and

-the Management Plan's headings over 3 years milestones.
-Highlights and variances
+the Management the Board's actions milestones.
+Highlights

-Pidii s fieduliigs over 5 years reported to the
+Plan's headings over 3 years and variances

-Executive Committee.
+Tiun sticuumgs over 5 years reported to the

 Executive Committee.

 Summary Budget Detailed Budget Budget Reporting

 Income and Income and First year's income

-expenditure over 3 expenditure over 3 and expenditure
+expenditure over 3 and expenditure

 years.
 Expenditure years for all budget broken down into

 summarised under codes quarters and

 the Management performance with

 Plan's headings Variances over £1,000

 reported to the

-L Executive Committee.
+Executive Committee.

-7
+F